• Login

 Editing for conscious and inclusive language

-Sep 5, 2023 | Editing and Proofreading, Ethics, PEGblog, Professional development
+Sep 5, 2023 | Editing and proofreading, Ethics, PEGblog, Professional development

 In support of the efforts of Alexis Grewan, our national chairperson, to work towards greater diversity and inclusion in PEG, I offer my thoughts on what this means for PEG and its members and what it requires of all of us as professional language practitioners.
 PEG...